asnar00/firefly/readme.md

 ### polyglot

 - goal: to deliver a consistent, elegant workflow across multiple languages
 - each card can hold multiple code versions;
 - each version can be in a different language
-- "psuedocode" is also considered a language
+- "pseudocode" is also considered a language
 - use GPT to translate between different languages
 - thus allowing any code to run "anywhere" in the stack
 - boundaries between different languages are "abstracted away"